Food and Drug Administration, HHS.

 Notice of availability.

-The Food and Drug Administration (FDA or the Agency) is announcing the availability of a draft guidance entitled “Interim Policy on Compounding Using Bulk Drug Substances Under Section 503B of the Federal Food, Drug, and Cosmetic Act.”
-The draft guidance describes FDA's interim regulatory policy regarding outsourcing facilities that compound human drug products using bulk drug substances while FDA develops the list of bulk drug substances that can be used in compounding under the Federal Food, Drug, and Cosmetic Act (the FD&C Act).
-When final, the guidance will reflect the Agency's current thinking on the issues addressed by the guidance.
+The Food and Drug Administration (FDA or the Agency) is announcing the availability of a guidance for industry entitled “Interim Policy on Compounding Using Bulk Drug Substances Under Section 503B of the Federal Food, Drug, and Cosmetic Act.”
+The guidance describes FDA's interim regulatory policy regarding outsourcing facilities that compound human drug products using bulk drug substances while FDA develops the list of bulk drug substances that can be used in compounding under the Federal Food, Drug, and Cosmetic Act (the FD&C Act).

 You may submit comments as follows:

 http://www.regulations.gov.
 Follow the instructions for submitting comments.
 Comments submitted electronically, including attachments, to http://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on http://www.regulations.gov.

 - If you want to submit a comment with confidential information that you do not wish to be made available to the public, submit the comment as a written/paper submission and in the Start Printed Page 37501manner detailed (see “Written/Paper Submissions” and “Instructions”).

 Submit written/paper submissions as follows: